Vireak-Sok/Github-beginner-tutorial/README.md

 ### Don't forget to give star to this rpeository
 ### Warning
-Never make change to Master branch, please create your own branch
+Never make change to Master branch, please create your own branch before making any changes.